Galaxy Express 999: Maetel Legend and Space Symphony Maetel

-Space Symphony Maetel

-Following on from Maetel Legend, this 13-part OVA from 2004 reveals that the newly created machine people of La Metal began to mechanise galaxy after galaxy against the will of many humans, and ended up creating rebellions and revolutions.
+Following on from Maetel Legend, TV series Space Symphony Maetel reveals that the newly created machine people of La Metal began to mechanize galaxy after galaxy against the will of many humans, and ended up creating rebellions and revolutions.
 Maetel is asked to return to La Metal to succeed her mother, only to discover the many hardships her mother has inflicted on the humans.

-In this series, Captain Harlock and Emeraldas (Maetel's sister) also appear, and work together to assassinate Prometheum, along with Maetel.
+In this series, Captain Harlock and Emeraldas (Maetel's sister) also appear and work together to assassinate Prometheum, along with Maetel.
 Parallels with Galaxy Express 999 are prevalent.
-Instead of a boy who wants a mechanized body meeting her, she met a boy who has a grudge against Prometheum and detests being mechanized.
+Instead of a boy who wants a mechanized body meeting her, she meets a boy who has a grudge against Prometheum and detests being mechanized.

-The final lines of dialog reveal that this is a prequel to the 1979 film Galaxy Express 999.
+The final lines of dialogue reveal that this is a prequel to the 1979 film Galaxy Express 999.

 Galaxy Railways: Letter from the Abandoned Planet

-This OVA series was released from December 30, 2006 to January 5, 2007 (on SKY PerfectTV!) in Japan.
+This OVA series was released from December 30, 2006, to January 5, 2007 (on SKY PerfectTV!) in Japan.
 The story takes place between Seasons 1 and 2 of Galaxy Railways: Crossroad to Eternity, and presumably after the events of Galaxy Express 999: Eternal Fantasy, where the Earth has since been destroyed.
 The OVAs featured Maetel, Tetsuro, and the Conductor, with their original voice actors from the Galaxy Express 999 television series.

 For unknown reasons, this series started production earlier than Galaxy Railways: Crossroad to Eternity, but was aired much later.

-Galaxy Express 999 Another Story: Ultimate Journey
+Another Story: Ultimate Journey

 A manga re-telling of the original manga illustrated by Yuzuru Shimazaki began serialization in Akita Shoten's Champion Red magazine on March 19, 2018.
 The manga was part of a project celebrating Matsumoto's 80th birthday.
+The future of the manga was unknown due to Leiji Matsumoto's death in 2023, but the manga returned in December 2024 after a two-and-a-half-year hiatus.
+The manga ended in February 2025.